M-1-7-7/OSCP_2023_notes/LAB_ANSWERS/Ch16_Win_Priv_Esc.md

-# Comands to execute  to get flags for labs
+# Commands to execute  to get flags for labs

 ### Chapter 16 - Windows Privilege Escalation